tormaroe/fortholito/README.md

 ###Final thoughs###

 FORTHolito hasn't become all I hoped it would be.
 I had big plans for the test extension when I started - it would become this great, interactive development environment for producing perfectly tested and safe code.
+I still believe my vision is possible, and possibly even useful, but it would take more time.

 The drive and passion I had in the beginning has dissipated for now.
 But it was great fun while it lasted - and maybe some day I'll pick up where I left off.
 Either way I did manage to enter into the [PLT Games](http://www.pltgames.com/competition/2013/1) again.